NASA-Planetary-Science/sbpy/docs/index.rst

 Acknowledgments
 ---------------

-`sbpy` is supported by NASA PDART Grant No. XXX.
+`sbpy` is supported by NASA PDART Grant No. 80NSSC18K0987.

 If you use `sbpy` in your work, please acknowledge it using the following line:

-   "*The sbpy package (http://sbpy.org) has been used in the production of this work.*"
+   "*This work made use of sbpy (http://sbpy.org), a community-driven Python package for small-body planetary astronomy supported by NASA PDART Grant No. 80NSSC18K0987.*"

 and also please consider using the `~sbpy.bib` reference tracking system to properly acknowledge and reference the methods you used in